Krippendorf Lodge

 In 1919, the Krippendorfs invited the public to visit their residence for “Daffodil Days,” a four-day charity event to support war-torn France.
 15,000 blooms were cut and sold each day during the event.
 The total raised was about $2,700 (nearly $34,400 in today’s economy).

 In 1949, Carl received the Bucky Medal of Merit for Horticultural Achievement.
 This is a national award given by the Garden Club of America.
-Although Carl is nearly every improvement and innovation on the property, a growing respect for the contributions of women has begun to give Mary overdue credit.
+Although Carl is responsible for nearly every improvement and innovation on the property, a growing respect for the contributions of women has begun to give Mary overdue credit.

 A Life Well Spent